(please scroll down)

 The Ragweed Jazz Band

 "The music of the Ragweed Jazz Band is for listening, dancing, tapping toes, ordering up another beer, and for remembering the golden years of jazz - the 30's and 40's".
-Home base: Ajax, Ontario.
-Catch them at the Chicken Deli in Toronto, too, from time to time. |
+Home base: Ajax, Ontario. |

 |